 - Wages, salaries, and other kinds of pay for personal services performed in the possessions.
-(But see Exception, below.) - 2) Dividends received from possession sources, including those paid by: - a) U.S. corporations that do business in the possessions and elect the Puerto Rico and possession tax credit, and - b) Possession and foreign corporations that do business mainly in the possessions. - Interest on deposits paid by banks that do business mainly in the possessions, including interest paid on deposits with the possession branches of: - a) Domestic banks with commercial banking business in the possessions, and - b) Savings and loan associations chartered under federal or state laws. - Gains from the sale of securities, such as stock certificates, are from sources in the possessions if the seller's residence is in a possession.
+(But see Exception, below.) - 2) Dividends received from possession sources, including those paid by: - a) U.S. corporations that do business in the possessions and elect the Puerto Rico and possession tax credit, and - Possession and foreign corporations that do business mainly in the possessions. - 3) Interest on deposits paid by banks that do business mainly in the possessions, including interest paid on deposits with the possession branches of: - a) Domestic banks with commercial banking business in the possessions, and - b) Savings and loan associations chartered under federal or state laws. - 4) Gains from the sale of securities, such as stock certificates, are from sources in the possessions if the seller's residence is in a possession and the sale is not attributable to an office or other fixed place of business maintained by the seller in the United States.
 However, see the Note, below.